jimmymathews/panes/README.md

 1. `panes "Optional title"`
 2. `new-pane "Optional title"`

-This program is an extremely minimal wrapper around [tmux](https://github.com/tmux/tmux/wiki) to support multiple panes in the terminal window.
+This is a thin wrapper around [tmux](https://github.com/tmux/tmux/wiki) to support multiple panes in the terminal window.

 **Setup**.
 Copy the source file [`panes`](https://github.com/jimmymathews/panes/blob/main/panes) to a location somewhere on your path and make it executable.
 The file name is up to you.